Expert Accounting & Year-Round Peace of Mind – now at 20% OFF! .

 What is VAT deregistration?

-What is the current VAT deregistration threshold?
+What is the VAT deregistration threshold?

-What happens to my assets after deregistration?
+What happens to assets after VAT deregistration?

-Can I re-register for VAT after deregistration?
+Can you re-register for VAT after deregistration?